jakop345/cloudron-box/docs/references/usermanual.md

 * `Every Cloudron user` - Any user in your Cloudron can access the app.
 Initially, you are the only user in your Cloudron.
 Unless you explicitly invite others, nobody else can access these apps.
    Note that the term 'access' depends on the app.
 For a blog, this means that nobody can post new blog posts (but anybody can view them).
-For a chat server, this means that nobody can access your chat server.
+For a chat server, this might mean that nobody can access your chat server.

 * `Restrict to groups` - Only users in the groups can access the app.